Our Clinical Model

 - Greater emphasis on specialty care – The Emily Program provides a relatively scarce specialized resource: high-quality, evidence-based eating disorder treatment across multiple levels of care.
 Focusing on providing this kind of intensive eating disorder treatment allows us to maximize efforts to help more people achieve their recovery goals.
 While this commitment to intensive treatment is our bedrock, we will continue to provide outpatient services focused on eating disorder recovery.

 - Standardized measurement of progress – We are implementing systematized, recurring clinical measurements to track client progress and ensure that the most effective care is provided to clients at each stage of treatment.
 These clinical measurement tools, in addition to discussion and clinical judgment, will help shape treatment plans and goals.
 This kind of process helps us serve clients and families better.

 We are working hard to ensure a smooth transition as we implement this model across sites starting on January 2nd, 2018.
 We believe this new model will help us serve people with eating disorders, reduce suffering, and save lives.
-Working together, we can realize our vision of world of peaceful relationships with food, weight and body image, where everyone with an eating disorder can experience recovery.
+Working together, we can realize our vision of a world of peaceful relationships with food, weight, and body image, where everyone with an eating disorder can experience recovery.